-Ozarks Writing Project (OWP) invites students in grades 9-12 to the Missouri State University campus for a day of writing.
-Some of the most talented teacher-writers in southwest Missouri will conduct sessions including script writing, parody, slam poetry, comic books and graphic novels, making money from writing, flash fiction, and a writing marathon.
+Ozarks Writing Project (OWP) invites students in grades 9-12 to the Missouri State University campus for our second annual writing conference for high school students.
+Some of the most talented teacher-writers in southwest Missouri will conduct sessions including character development, dialogue writing, fanfiction, performance poetry, and a writing marathon.

 Select thumbnail to view campus map.

 Registration for the 2017 HSWC will open on October 9.